swisskyrepo/HardwareAllTheThings/docs/radio-frequency/limesdr-bts.md

   phy 0 instance 0
 ```

-The only importante parameter here to take care is **band**.
+The only important parameter to take care of here is `band`.
 Make sure is the same as in *openbsc.cfg* file.
 The next one is *osmo-trx.cfg* which will be used by *osmo-trx-lms:*

 ```ps1
 log stderr